pyricau/chromium-webview-leak/README.md

 }
 ```

-When detaching the webview (which in this example happens when the activity is destroyed), a native reference to an object that references AwContents is preventing presenting the WebView instance from being garbage collected.
+When detaching the webview (which in this example happens when the activity is destroyed), a native reference to an object that references AwContents is preventing the WebView instance from being garbage collected.

 # Reproducing